tamikaxuross/moodiematch-backend/README.md

-Moodie Match helps users take a short quiz and get a personalized movie recommendation.
-Users can also view and save their favorite movies.
-This frontend communicates with a Node.js and Express backend and uses the TMDb API for movie data.
+This is the backend of the Moodie Match application, built using Node.js and Express.js.

+## Overview

+The backend handles quiz submissions, processes answers, generates movie recommendations, and interacts with the TMDb API.
+It also manages user data and favorite movies.

 ## Tech Stack

+- Node.js
-- React
+- Express.js
-- Vite
+- PostgreSQL
-- Axios
+- dotenv
-- React Router
+- CORS
-- CSS
+- TMDb API

 ## Features

+- Accepts quiz submissions via POST
+- Returns recommended movie data
-- Quiz form that gathers user preferences
+- Stores and retrieves user information
-- Movie recommendation result page
-- Navigation between pages using React Router
-- Axios used for all API requests to the backend
+- Manages favorite movies
+- Serves JSON responses and accepts JSON requests